square/square-dotnet-sdk/doc/api/orders.md

         "18YC4JDH91E1H",
     })
 .Query(
-    new Models.SearchOrdersQuery.Builder()
+    new SearchOrdersQuery.Builder()
     .Filter(
-        new Models.SearchOrdersFilter.Builder()
+        new SearchOrdersFilter.Builder()
         .StateFilter(
-            new Models.SearchOrdersStateFilter.Builder(
+            new SearchOrdersStateFilter.Builder(
                 new List<string>
                 {
                     "COMPLETED",